Dover, Delaware: Climate

 Dover has a warm temperate climate or humid subtropical climate (Köppen Cfa).
 Summers are hot and humid, with 25 days per year reaching or surpassing 90 °F. Brief, but heavy summer thunderstorms are common.
 Winters are moderated by the Delaware Bay and the partial shielding of the Appalachians, though there are normally 8−9 days when the daily high remains below freezing and 15 nights with lows below 20 °F. Snow is typically light and sporadic, averaging only 13.2 in per year, and does not usually remain on the ground for long.
-The hardiness zone is 7b in the city and 7a in the suburbs.
+The hardiness zone is 7b.
 Spring and autumn provide transitions of reasonable length and are similar, though spring is wetter.
 The monthly mean temperature ranges from 36.0 °F in January to 77.9 °F in July.
 The annual total precipitation of around 47.61 in is spread rather evenly year-round.

 Demographics

+In 2010, Dover had a population of 36,047 people.
+During the census of 2000, there were 32,135 people, 12,340 households, and 7,502 families residing in the city.
+The population density was 1,435.0 PD/sqmi.
+There were 13,195 housing units at an average density of 589.2 /sqmi.
+According to the 2020 United States census, its population grew to 39,403 people.